 Paul Ricard has partnered with Waze, and organisers recommend using the app to get up to the minute info on traffic near the circuit.
 Road closures and diversions probably won’t be reflected on your usual GPS so it’s worth paying attention to the app as well as looking out for circuit staff or the local gendarmes directing traffic.

-As well as park-and-ride there is plentiful free parking at the circuit.
-There is a dedicated parking area for motorcycles and for cars you will be directed to the nearest available car park depending on which road you arrive by.
+All ticket holders can use the parking lot near the circuit and there’s no need to register or buy a separate ticket.
+Just show up and you will be directed to the nearest available car park depending on which road you arrive by.

-Park-and-ride buses are free and with a dedicated lane may well be a quicker option than parking at the circuit.
-You don’t need to buy a ticket but you do need to register as parking is limited to 4,000 spaces.
+Park-and-ride buses are free and with a dedicated lane are a quicker option than parking at the circuit.
+You don’t need to buy a ticket but you do need to register as parking is limited to 6,000 spaces.

 There are stations at Toulon, Marseille, Nice and Aix-en-Provence.
 TGV connections to these towns make it very convenient entry point from other destinations on the Paris – Marseille line or the Genoa – Nice – Barcelona line.